wp-plugins/wp-cloudy/readme.txt

 Many features like:

 * NEW!
+Autocompletion / suggestion for search cities and countries in admin using Twitter Typeahead (jQuery 1.9 required)
+* NEW!
+Choose number of hours displayed
+* NEW!
+Choose length days names: short or normal
+* NEW!
+6 new languages supported: Czech, Galician, Vietnamese, Arabic, Macedonian, Slovak
+* NEW!
 Loads Map JS/CSS from your own web host or OWM
 * NEW!
 New paid Add-on : WP Cloudy Geolocation, allows your visitors to get a geolocation weather.
 * NEW!
 Add disable cache button in WP Cloudy settings